 If you want to study in Canada, you need to be strategic when choosing the program.
 Choose the program that will fall under the categories from TEER 0 to 3.
 Based on the recent changes, here are some recommended programs for you:

-- Early childhood Education - College of New Caledonia
+- Early childhood Education - Coast Mountain College or Lethbridge College

 - Heavy Equipment Operators - Saskatchewan Polytechnic